mbetts7/bog_app/README.md

 Bog Views
-X-A page with a form to submit a new creature
-A page with a form to edit a creature already submitted A page to view a list of all creatures
-A page to view just one creature
+X-A page with a form to submit a new creature x-A page with a form to edit a creature already submitted x-A page to view a list of all creatures x-A page to view just one creature

 Challenge
 Make a nav bar for navigating to the different bog views